GabrieleTronchin/CustomAuthFilter/README.md

 # Authorization Filter

+Authorization Filter in .NET are used to verify that a user is authorized to access a particular controller.

 This project illustrates the implementation of an Authorization filter in C#.NET, showcasing two ASP.NET API approaches:
 - Classic API utilizing controllers
 - Minimal API.

 ## Moq CustomAuthService